-We can help you stay completely compliant with all your legal obligations with secure, cost-effective and efficient shredding of all your confidential documents and data-handling waste, either at your own premises or one of our state-of-the-art shredding facilities.
+Shred Station® can help you stay fully compliant with all your legal obligations with secure, cost-effective and efficient shredding of all your confidential documents and data-handling waste, either at your own premises or one of our state-of-the-art shredding facilities.

 Our expert staff can come to your offices to collect your confidential documents for off-site shredding, or we can carry out your shredding on-site – whatever fits best with the way your organisation works.

 All our employees must undergo rigorous vetting and security checks in accordance with BS7858, as well as a DBS check.

 We can offer smaller ad-hoc shreds, larger one-off sessions (as part of an office move or reorganisation, for example) or a scheduled collection/on-site shred to help you keep your document storage up to date.

 Our state-of-the-art premises are equipped with 24-hour CCTV and have robust perimeter security, while our modern trucks all have sealed bodies, comply with Euro 5 and 6 emission standards and are continually tracked via GPS.
 We also offer CCTV in all vehicles for total security during transit.